 Cope, J. 2013.
 Implementing a statistical catch-at-age model (Stock Synthesis) as a tool for deriving overfishing limits in data-limited situations, Fisheries Research, 142:3-14.

-Dicken, M.L., Booth, A.J & Smale, M.J.
+Dicken, M.L., Booth, A.J., and Smale, M.J.
 2008.
 Estimates of juvenile and adult raggedtooth shark (Carcharias taurus) abundance along the east coast of South Africa.
 Canadian Journal of Fisheries and Aquatic Sciences 65:621-632.
-(This is modified CJS mark-recapture model with under-reporting and tag loss included.)
+(This is a modified CJS mark-recapture model with under-reporting and tag loss included.)

 Ebener, M.P., J.R.
 Bence, K. Newman and P. Schneeberger.
 2005.
 Application of Statistical catch-at-age models to assess lake whitefish stocks in the 1836 treaty-ceded waters of the upper Great Lakes.
 Pages 271-309 in L.C.
 Mohr and T.F.
 Nalepa eds., Proceedings of a workshop on the dynamics of lake whitefish (Coregonus clupeaformis) and the amphipod Diporeia spp. in the Great Lakes.
 Great Lakes Fish.
 Comm.
 Tech.
 Rep. 66.